khanwali225/project_calculator/README.md

 //project_calculator class summary
-this is physical second class of typescript and we are making calculator
+//this is physical second class of typescript and we are making calculator

 create new folder (Directory)
 open VScode in current folder